chef/chef-web-docs/content/app_delivery/app_setup.md

 git clone https://github.com/chef-training/java-sample
 ```

+### Demo App Contents

-If you were to unpack the application with the command `jar -xvf sample.war`, you would see the following contents:
+If you were to unpack the java application with the `jar -xvf sample.war` command, you would see the following contents:

 ```text
 |-- META-INF